-The house battery is accessible from outside of the vehicle behind rear passenger side tires (Model 70A, 70B and 70X) or forward of rear passenger side tires (Model 70M).
+The house battery is accessible from outside of the vehicle behind rear passenger side tires (Model 70A, 70B and 70X).
 Remove bolts from battery retainer to remove the house battery.

 Your coach may be equipped with a second house battery.
 This additional battery is located: